Gluten Free Chocolate Bowls Recipe

 Take a deep breath and blow them up!
 The size of the balloons determines the size of the bowls.
 Tie knots at the top of the balloons.

-Put about 2 ounces (or 1/3 of a cup) of chocolate chips for each bowl in a microwavable bowl and melt for a minute or two.
+Put about 2 ounces (or 1/3 of a cup) of chocolate chips for each bowl in a microwavable bowl.
+Melt for a minute or two.

 Stir the chocolate until smooth and glossy.

-Pour the melted chocolate into a plate or onto some parchment paper and let it cool a little – trust me on this one.
-If the chocolate is too hot it will pop the balloon and you will end up wiping, scrubbing or licking chocolate off your kitchen and self!
-Warm is good – hot is bad!
+Pour the melted chocolate onto a plate or parchment paper.
+Let it cool a little; trust me on this one.
+If the chocolate is too hot, it will pop the balloon.
+You will end up wiping, scrubbing or licking chocolate off your kitchen and self!
+Warm is good.
+Hot is bad!

 Place the bottom of the balloon in the chocolate.

-Slowly tip the balloon down covering it with a thick coating of chocolate.
-For a straight top you can just roll the roll the balloon all the way around or …
+Slowly tip the balloon down, covering it with a thick coating of chocolate.
+For a straight top you can roll the roll the balloon all the way around or …

 for a pretty scalloped edge, bring the balloon back up straight, turn it a few degrees and